karayamanemre/earthquakes/README.md

 ## Features

-- Fetches earthquake data from the USGS API
+- Fetches earthquake data from the USGS API.
-- Displays earthquake data with relevant information
+- Displays earthquake data with relevant information.
-- Displays earthquake locations on a map using Leaflet
+- Displays earthquake locations on a map using Leaflet.
-- Designed using Tailwind CSS
+- Designed using Tailwind CSS.

 ## Installation

-1. Clone this repository
+1. Clone this repository.
-2. Open the `index.html` file in your web browser
+2. Open the `index.html` file in your web browser.

 ## Usage